 ☐3.
 Be Aware That You Are Personally Liable For All The Debts Of The Business.

 This means that your personal assets, such as family home, can be taken if your business falls into debt.
 In other words, you are personally liable for any claims against the business.
 We recommend that you consider the risks it takes to open your business.
 For example, if there is a possibility that you could lose money on this venture, then it is your own personal finances that are at risk, not the business’.

 If you’re worried about the damage to your personal liability, we recommend that you look into becoming a limited company.
 A limited company has the advantage of ‘limited liability’.
 This means that the personal assets of directors or shareholders generally cannot be seized to pay off company debt.

 Employees currently have a PAYE credit of €1,650 versus a tax credit of €1,150 for the self-employed (Budget, 2018).
 However, as a Sole Trader in Ireland, any expenses that are wholly and exclusively for the purpose of your trade can be deducted against your income.
-Keep in mind that what you may consider to be wholly and exclusively for the business, may not be deemed as such by Revenue.
+Keep in mind that what you may consider being wholly and exclusively for the business, may not be deemed as such by Revenue.
 Be sure to check with your accountant.

-As a Sole Trader, you have sole responsibility of the business and anyone who works for you will be an employee of your business.
+As a Sole Trader, you have the sole responsibility of the business and anyone who works for you will be an employee of your business.